fri-datascience/course_ids/docs/handbook/01-Introduction_to_Python.md

 ## Jupyter notebooks

 The [Jupyter Notebook](https://jupyter.org/) is an open-source web application that allows you to create and share documents that contain live code, equations, visualizations and narrative text.
-Uses include: data cleaning and transformation, numerical simulation, statistical modeling, data visualization, machine learning, and much more.
+Uses include: data cleaning and transformation, numerical simulation, statistical modeling, data visualization, machine learning and much more.

 To add support for Anaconda environments to Jupyter, issue the command below.
 This will add Conda extensions to Jupyter.
 The feature will be installed for currently active environment.
 When running Jupyter, you will notice a Conda tab in the file browser, which will enable the listing and selection of existing Anaconda environments, overview of the installed packages in the environment, installing new packages from the available package list, checking for updates packages and updating packages in the environment.